How can I make my face look lifted with makeup? Face-lift Concealer Hack Tutorial

 What I like to do is take my translucent powder and apply it on my most problematic areas like the T-zone, a little bit under my eyes, and use what is left on the brush to set the rest of my face.

-You don’t need to powder all your makeup or make it matte, but set your makeup is a good habit, so it lasts longer.
+You don’t need to powder all your makeup or make it matte, but setting your makeup is a good habit, so it lasts longer.

 Check my complete guide on how to make your makeup last 24 hours or more, even if you don’t have “long-lasting” products.